The following lesson was made for Yael Rice’s Fall 2020 digital art history course at Amherst College, September 18th, 2020.

 You should see a few dots appearing over New York City.
 In the upper left corner, underneath the zoom in/out buttons, there’s a small button with a few nested squares, called “Zoom to data” - click on this to automatically zoom in so that our data points fill the screen.

 Roll over the points to inspect the addresses matched to each one.
-Look for the particularly huge points - what do you notice about the addresses?
+Look for the particularly huge points - what do you notice about the list of addresses there?
 What could this indicate about the geocoding process?
+Is it likely that the geocoder didn’t recognize the exact address in its current-day database, and instead assigned it a generic midtown or uptown address based only on the street name.

-Click on the hamburger icon, and then click on the pencil/edit icon next to the “Sales Locations” layer.
+Click on the hamburger icon at upper left to re-open the settings box, and then click on the pencil/edit icon next to the “Sales Locations” layer.
 Experiment with changing the tooltip to display the buyers instead, or one of the other variables in our dataset.

 buyer first.
-Palladio will count up how many sales for each buyer are in the data set, and we can click on a single type to filter the gallery to just display those.
+Palladio will count up how many sales for each buyer are in the data set.
+Click on a single entry (like “Hilton, Henry”) to filter the gallery to only display those.
 You’ll notice some buyers show up with multiple addresses.

-Our research project is interested in how Knoedler acted as a conduit for the art market, funneling old master paintings into American collections.
+One of Knoedler’s biggest impacts on the history of fine arts in the U.S. was how they funneled old master paintings from European sellers into American collections.
 We can use network visualizations to get a sense of what buyers were connected to what sellers, and how the shape of the “Knoedler network” changed over time.
-(As always, though, we need to bear in mind that this slice of the data set just contains their New York buyers!)
+(As always, though, we need to bear in mind that this slice of the data set only contains their New York buyers!)

 Click on the “Graph” option.
-We need to specify the variables for the source and target dimension - use
+We need to specify the variables for the source and target dimensions - use

 Don’t be surprised if your computer suddenly slows down for a few seconds: this is a very large network!
-It won’t be helpful for us to try and look at the whole thing at once, so before continuing, click on “Timeline” and select just a few years of relationships to show at one time.
+It won’t be helpful for us to try and look at the whole thing at once, so before continuing, click on the “Timeline” filter at the bottom of the screen and drag-select only a few years of relationships to show at one time.
+Back in the settings menu at the upper right, check the “Highlight” box for “source” (so our

 Like we did with the map, see if you can find any patterns when filtering by time.
 You can also try graphing other types of entity relationships.
 For example, try setting the “Source” field to